AI Search in B2B Marketing: How ChatGPT, Google AI Mode & Perplexity Revolutionize Your SEO Strategy

 • Social media platforms like LinkedIn and YouTube

-Especially for companies in the industrial sector, thought leadership and digital PR are particularly relevant for strengthening visibility and expert authority in the digital space.
+Especially for companies from the industrial sector, thought leadership and digital PR are particularly relevant to strengthen visibility and expert authority online.

 Position yourself as an expert and invest in digital PR.
-Regularly publishing guest articles, speaking at conferences, and distributing your content in various formats (blog, video, podcast) create a complete brand story.
-The more often LLMs encounter your brand in trusted contexts, the greater the likelihood of you being cited.
+If you regularly publish guest posts, speak at conferences, and distribute your content across different formats (blog, video, podcast), a complete brand story is created.
+The more often LLMs see your brand in trustworthy contexts, the higher the likelihood that they will cite you.

 5. Generative Engine Optimization (GEO): Build a Geo-Ready Team

 Many speak of Answer Engine Optimization (AEO) or Generative Engine Optimization (GEO) – both terms describe the optimization of content for generative search systems.
-Generative AI and AI-SEO play a central role in this since they allow the analysis, personalization, and continuous optimization of SEO strategies using artificial intelligence and machine learning, thus improving visibility in new search systems.
-The AI Search Agency of iGrow explains that GEO does not replace SEO, but expands it.
-The goal is to prepare your content so that ChatGPT, Perplexity, DeepSeek & Co. use it as a source.
+Generative AI and AI-SEO play a central role here, as they enable the analysis, personalization, and continuous optimization of SEO strategies through the use of artificial intelligence and machine learning, thereby improving visibility in new search systems.
+The AI Search Agency by iGrow explains that GEO does not replace SEO, but extends it.
+The goal is to prepare your content so that ChatGPT, Perplexity, DeepSeek & Co. can use it as an answer source.

-• SEO Expertise: On-page optimization, technical SEO, keyword research, and semantic clusters form the foundation. iGrow offers specialized SEO support with on-page optimization, keyword research, and Local SEO.
-Especially SEO teams play a central role as they recognize and implement the strategic importance of GEO and AI Search for visibility and decision-making in the company.
+• SEO Expertise: On-page optimization, technical SEO, keyword research, and semantic clusters form the foundation. iGrow offers specialized SEO services including on-page optimization, keyword research, and local SEO.
+Especially SEO teams play a central role, as they must recognize and implement the strategic importance of GEO and AI search for visibility and decision-making in the company.

-• Content Marketing: Storytelling, copywriting, and multimedia production are crucial for explaining complex topics clearly.
-It's about answering "W questions" and sensibly linking entities.
+• Content Marketing: Storytelling, copywriting, and multimedia production are crucial to explain complex topics clearly.
+It is about answering "W-questions" and linking entities meaningfully.

-• PR & Digital Authority: The team must know how to orchestrate press work, guest articles, and reviews to be perceived as a source.
+• PR & Digital Authority: The team must know how to orchestrate press relations, guest posts, and reviews to be perceived as a source.

-• Data & Prompt Monitoring: Data analysts or growth marketers should monitor prompts, evaluate log files, and measure AI visibility.
+• Data & Prompt Monitoring: Data analysts or growth marketers should monitor prompts, analyze log files, and measure AI visibility.

-According to Malte, it's not sufficient to conduct SEO alone.
-"Geo" means understanding generative systems – how LLMs train, how they link entities, and which sources they use.
-Training or a workshop with an AI Search Agency helps build the necessary know-how.
+According to Malte, doing just SEO is not enough.
+"Geo" means understanding generative systems – how LLMs train, how they link entities, and which sources they draw upon.
+Training or a workshop with an AI search agency helps to build the necessary know-how.

 6. Tools & Tactics: From Classic SEO Tools to AI Optimization

-Classic SEO tools like Ahrefs, SEMrush, or Sistrix remain relevant as they show how users search, what keywords drive traffic, and where your website has technical weaknesses.
+Classic SEO tools like Ahrefs, SEMrush, or Sistrix remain relevant because they show you how users search, which keywords drive traffic, and where your website has technical weaknesses.
 However, they only cover "old" metrics.

-For AI visibility, you need additional tools: AI models and AI agents play a central role in content analysis and optimization, as they evaluate large data sets and can be specifically used for content optimization.
+For AI visibility, you need additional tools: AI models and AI agents play a central role in analyzing and optimizing content, as they can evaluate large amounts of data and be used specifically for content optimization.

-1. Prompt Monitoring Tools like peec.ai: They help you track and analyze your prompts, understanding how AI systems compile answers.
-These tools can identify the source ChatGPT used for its response and show where your brand is mentioned.
+1. Prompt Monitoring Tools like peec.ai: They help you track your own prompts and analyze how AI systems assemble answers.
+These tools can identify the source that ChatGPT used for its answer and show where your brand is mentioned.

 3. Structured Data Validator: Regularly check whether your schema markups (FAQ, LocalBusiness, Product) are correctly implemented – generative search systems read structured data.

-4. Review Management System: AI systems increasingly cite genuine reviews.
-Ensure your reviews are authentic, up-to-date, and keyword-rich.
+4. Review Management System: AI systems increasingly cite real reviews.
+Make sure your reviews are authentic, up-to-date, and keyword-rich.

-AI tools support content optimization by specifically identifying and analyzing long-tail keywords to better align content with specific search queries and user intentions.
+AI tools support content optimization by specifically identifying and analyzing long-tail keywords to better target content to specific search queries and user intent.

-Malte points out that many companies try to push their own FAQ pages into AI systems.
-But LLMs prefer independent sources.
-Thus, besides own content, you should also generate external reviews and expert articles.
+Malte points out that many companies try to push their own FAQ pages within AI systems.
+However, LLMs prefer independent sources.
+Therefore, in addition to creating your own content, you should also generate external reviews and guest articles.

-7. Local Authority & Reviews: The Underestimated Lever
+7. Local Authority & Reviews: The Underestimated Leverage

-AI search systems use business listings (Google Maps, Apple Maps, Bing) and online reviews as primary sources.
-If opening hours, categories, or location data are inconsistent, you will not be displayed – no matter how good your content is.
+AI search systems draw on business listings (Google Maps, Apple Maps, Bing) and online reviews as primary sources.
+If business hours, categories, or location data are inconsistent, you won't be shown – no matter how good your content is.

-Perplexity and SearchGPT like to cite reviews.
-Positive reviews with relevant details increase the likelihood of your brand appearing as a recommended option.
-Regularly check:
+Perplexity and SearchGPT frequently cite reviews.
+Positive reviews with relevant details increase the likelihood of your brand being recommended.
+Therefore, regularly check:

 • Are your Google My Business data (name, address, phone number) consistent?

-• Do you regularly collect new reviews and respond to them?
+• Are you regularly collecting new reviews and responding to them?

-• Have you maintained your listings in industry directories?
+• Have you maintained your listings in business directories ?

 For B2B companies operating locally (e.g., consulting firms or specialized service providers), Local SEO remains essential.
-The iGrow SEO agency offers Local SEO and helps companies secure a top 3 spot in Google's local search.
-Combined with AI Search, this increases your visibility to searchers looking for "consulting in [city]."
+The iGrow SEO Agency provides Local SEO, helping businesses rank in the top 3 of Google local search.
+Combined with AI search, this increases your visibility for users searching for "consulting in [city]."

-Especially in the European market and international markets, it is crucial for B2B companies to be visible in different markets through targeted optimization and thus benefit from current market trends in AI Search.
+Particularly in the European and international markets, it is crucial for B2B companies to be visible through targeted optimization in different markets and thus profit from current market trends in AI search.

-With the advent of AI-Max, B2B companies experience a real quantum leap in how they reach and engage their target audiences.
-AI-Max combines state-of-the-art artificial intelligence with machine learning, enabling unprecedented precision in analyzing search queries and user behavior.
-In the B2B realm, this means companies can tailor their SEO strategies precisely to the needs of their target audiences and significantly increase the visibility of their content in search engines.
+With the advent of AI-Max, B2B companies are experiencing a real quantum leap in the way they reach and engage their target audiences.
+AI-Max combines cutting-edge artificial intelligence with machine learning, enabling unprecedented precision in analyzing search queries and user behavior.
+In the B2B sector, this means companies can tailor their SEO strategies directly to the needs of their target groups and significantly increase the visibility of their content in search engines.

-A particular advantage of AI-Max is the ability to deliver relevant content and products at exactly the right time.
-The technology recognizes patterns in search behavior and dynamically adjusts the delivery of content – so potential B2B customers are reached exactly where they are in their customer journey.
-The result: The search for solutions becomes more efficient for B2B customers, while companies increase their reach and relevance in search results.
+A database advantage of AI-Max lies in its ability to deliver relevant content and products exactly at the right time.
+The technology recognizes patterns in search behavior and dynamically adapts content delivery – thus capturing potential customers in B2B marketing exactly where they are in their customer journey.
+The result: finding solutions becomes more efficient for B2B customers, while companies increase their reach and relevance in search results.

 Furthermore, AI-Max supports B2B marketers in creating personalized ads and content.
-Through intelligent data analysis, companies can place their messages even more precisely and raise conversion rates.
-For B2B companies, this opens up the possibility of not only improving visibility but also enhancing lead quality sustainably.
-Those who adapt their SEO strategies early to the potentials of AI-Max gain a decisive edge in competition.
+Through intelligent data evaluation, companies can place their messages more effectively, boosting conversion rates.
+For B2B companies, this opens up the opportunity to sustainably improve not only visibility but also lead quality.
+Those who adapt their SEO strategies to the capabilities of AI-Max early on secure a decisive competitive advantage.

-9. AI-Overviews: How New Search Result Pages Alter the Customer Journey
+9. AI Overviews: How New Search Engine Result Pages Change the Customer Journey

-The integration of AI-Overviews into search offers companies the chance to massively increase their visibility and reach.
-Those who manage to be present with their content in these AI-assisted overviews benefit from increased awareness among the target group – generating more leads and ultimately more revenue.
-Especially in the B2B sector, where complex products and services often require explanation, AI-Overviews can help convey the most important information at a glance and accelerate decision-making processes.
+Integrating AI Overviews into search gives businesses the chance to massively increase their visibility and reach.
+Those who succeed in being present in these AI-powered overviews with their content stand to benefit from increased perception among their target group – generating more leads and ultimately more revenue.
+Especially in the B2B sector, where complex products and services often require explanation, AI Overviews can help convey the key details at a glance, accelerating decision-making processes.

-To benefit from AI-Overviews, companies must align their SEO strategies and content to the new requirements.
-This means: Content must be clearly structured, precisely formulated, and enriched with relevant keywords.
-At the same time, it is important to underscore their own expertise and authority in the respective market segment to be selected by AI systems as a trustworthy source.
-Those who recognize this development early and align their content strategy accordingly secure a competitive advantage in the era of AI-powered search.
+To benefit from AI Overviews, businesses must adapt their SEO strategies and content to the new requirements.
+This means content must be clearly structured, precisely formulated, and enriched with relevant keywords.
+At the same time, it is crucial to emphasize your own expertise and authority in your market segment so that AI systems select you as a trustworthy source.
+Those who recognize this trend early on and align their content strategy accordingly secure a decisive competitive edge in the age of AI-powered search.

 Content remains the heart of all search strategies – even in the AI world.
 However, the way content is created and structured is changing.

-10.1 Semantic Topic Clusters Instead of Just Keywords
+8.1 Semantic Topic Clusters instead of just Keywords

-Previously, marketers optimized individual pages for isolated keywords.
-In AI search, context counts: LLMs analyze how topics are interconnected and examine whether you cover a topic comprehensively.
-In the B2B sector, the targeted formation of semantic topic clusters is crucial to increase visibility with the growing use of AI tools by companies and secure a competitive advantage.
+Historically, marketers optimized individual pages for isolated keywords.
+In AI search, context is what matters: LLMs analyze how topics relate to one another and check whether you cover a topic comprehensively.
+Especially in the B2B sector, the targeted creation of semantic topic clusters is crucial to increase visibility amid the growing use of AI tools by businesses and to secure a competitive advantage.

-A semantic topic cluster strategy works as follows:
+A semantic topic cluster strategy works like this:

-3. Internal linking: Link back from subtopics to the main topic and vice versa.
+3. Internal Linking: Link from the subtopics back to the main topic and vice-versa.
 This strengthens your relevance.

-The combination of blog posts, guides, case studies, and videos is particularly effective.
-At iGrow Marketing, you'll find specific offers for B2B SaaS marketing that apply this cluster method.
+The combination of blog posts, guides, case studies, and videos is highly effective.
+On iGrow Marketing, you can find specific offers for B2B SaaS marketing that apply this clustering method.

-AI overviews favor content that answers specific questions.
-Particularly in the B2B sector, information gathering through AI-powered systems like ChatGPT and Perplexity plays a central role in efficiently answering W-questions.
-Therefore, create FAQ sections for your services and products.
-Use structured data (Schema.org/FAQ) to make the questions readable for search engines.
+AI overviews prefer content that answers specific questions.
+Particularly in the B2B sector, information retrieval via AI-powered systems like ChatGPT and Perplexity plays a central role in efficiently answering W-questions.
+Create FAQ sections covering your services and products.
+Use structured data (Schema.org/FAQ) to make the questions machine-readable for search engines.
 Examples of W-questions:

 • "What role do reviews play in generative search systems?"